 Not the most romantic title for this villa, but descriptive.
 Located just a few paces form the powder-sand beach, this villa has two spacious, en-suite master bedrooms, as well as two private pools, two open-air dining areas, a Jacuzzi and a 24-hour butler.

 Tucked high up in the boulder strewn jungle above the Plantation House, the five Intendance Pool Villas, as they were previously known, peer down on the sparkling waters of Anse Intendance from their hillside setting.
 Romantic hideaways, these villas with their en-suite master bedrooms sunken baths, shaded pavilions and Jacuzzi decks, are spread out amid the forest.
-With both private Jacuzzis and good sized swimming pools, the distance to the sea need not be a problem in the heat of the day.
+With both private Jacuzzis and good-sized swimming pools, the distance to the sea need not be a problem in the heat of the day.
 One of these villas also has a massage pavilion for decadent in-villa treatments.

 Formerly known as the Pool Villa By-the-Rocks, this villas is styled as a clapboard colonial hideaway and offers superb ocean views from its bedroom, terrace and linear infinity pool.
 There's a Jacuzzi and double sunbed for enjoying both the startling sea spray on the boulders by day and the colourful sunsets at dusk.
 If being close to the sea is important to you, but you don't necessarily require beach access, this is a lovely haven.

 As the room category suggests, these one-bedroom villas are right above Anse Intendance beach.
 With a small garden, lovely swimming pool, small colonnaded spa pavilion, steam room and Jacuzzi, they offer huge potential for sea and spa aficionados.
 There is a stunning, understated master bedroom and even a king-size lounger for those who cannot be parted.

-Relatively recently, Banyan Tree Seychelles added a 47-foot catamaran, the Banyan Tree Explorer, to the resort's acommodation options.
+Banyan Tree Seychelles also has a 47-foot catamaran, the Banyan Tree Explorer, as an accommodation option.
 Staffed by a personal host and skipper, it offers accommodation for four people in luxury cabins, along with a spacious main salon.
 A real life on the ocean wave experience…

 Back ashore, there's a selection of fine-dining and casual restaurants available, with European, Asian and Seychellois cuisine well represented, and a fabulous selection of private dining options.
 For us, food is a highlight of a stay at Banyan Tree and this was certainly the case on our most recent visit in July 2015.

 Perhaps better known are the resort's wellbeing credentials, having gained international media recognition for its spa.
-Banyan Tree Seychelles currently boasts eight treatment rooms which nestle between the granite glacis and indigenous trees on the hillside.
+Banyan Tree Seychelles currently boasts six treatment rooms, which nestle between the granite glacis and indigenous trees on the hillside.
 These individual glass and open-sided hideaways allow you to enjoy sea-views and bird song during massage, scrubs, wraps and beauty treatments.
 The staff are all extremely professional, well-trained Thai therapists, the products all Banyan Tree's own-brand signature oils and the treatment menu is suitably extensive and exotically-themed.
-The spa is open daily from 9am-10pm and booking is essential.
+The spa is open daily from 10am-10pm and booking is essential.

 Largely as a result of guests' tendency to remain in the comfort of their private villas, and the success of the spa, there are not reams of activities on offer at Banyan Tree.
 There is a small on-site watersports centre for the usual selection of non-motorised activities, and charter boats are available for deep-sea fishing and gentle sailing.
 For divers, scuba diving can be arranged using a nearby PADI centre, whilst for those keen to get into the sea at the resort, the water is at its calmest from December to April.